sandialabs/spack-manager/docs/user_profiles/developers/developer_tutorial.md

 This tells spack what repo to clone if you are going to have spack clone it.
 You may also wonder why we are using `nalu-wind` instead of `nalu-wind`.
 `nalu-wind` is a package we've added in spack-manager to make it easier for developer workflow.
-We've also created `amr-wind` and `exawind` packages, but the none developer versions are also acceptable.
+We've also created `amr-wind` and `exawind` packages, but the non-developer versions are also acceptable.
 If you have any questions about the packages or can't remember the options for the spec's you can run `spack info [package]` to get information about any package.

 Now that we've added a develop spec we can concretize.
-This is how spack finalizes the environment withe the requirements and constraints communicated through the `spack.yaml` file.
+This is how spack finalizes the environment with the requirements and constraints communicated through the `spack.yaml` file.
 To concretize run:
 ```
 spack concretize